 Finally, Mortgage Reports has an excellent resource for searching for down payment programs by state.

-Though it’s easy to describe the benefits of minority homeownership and discuss how one can achieve this goal, it does not take into account the real-life obstacles and difficulties that minorities face when purchasing a home.
+Though it’s easy to describe the benefits of minority homeownership and discuss how one can achieve this goal, it does not consider the real-life obstacles and difficulties that minorities face when purchasing a home.
 Whether it’s a challenge finding the right financing option or not knowing which neighborhood would best suit you and your family, it’s crucial to have an expert guide to help you.
 That’s where a real estate agent comes in.

 Real estate agents have the expertise and knowledge to help you get the most out of your home purchase.
 They are there to guide, advise, and answer all your questions.
 That said, when it comes to being a first-time homebuyer, you want to work with someone who prioritizes transparency and is ready to use their expertise to your advantage.